 Core Curriculum and Immersion

-The courses offered in master’s programs in data science are targeted specifically to meet the demands of Indian’s top employers.
+The courses offered in master’s programs in data science are targeted specifically to meet the demands of Indiana’s top employers.
 Examples of these courses include:

 - Advanced managerial economics

 - Experimental statistics